-On SERVICE CONTROL the system is non-collective and all outstanding car calls will be cancelled whenever the doors fully open.
-If more than one car call push is operated simultaneously then the car will travel to the nearest call and all calls will be cancelled when the doors open.
+On SERVICE CONTROL the system is non-collective and all outstanding car calls will be cancelled whenever the lift stops.
+If more than one car call push is operated simultaneously then the car will travel to the nearest call and all calls will be cancelled when the lift stops.